smartcontractkit/chainlink-testing-framework/config/README.md

 }
 ```

 It's up to the user to provide a way to read the config from file and unmarshal it into the struct.
-You can check [testconfig.go](../config/examples/testconfig.go) to see one way it chould be done..
+You can check [testconfig.go](../config/examples/testconfig.go) to see one way it could be done..

 `Validate()` should be used to ensure that the config is valid.
 Some of the building blocks have also a `Default()` method that can be used to get default values.